Abstract

 The Huet model was used to fit the mechanical properties of the entangled polymer network based on the difference between experiment and model prediction.
 The fitted mechanical properties of the entangled polymer network for CRMB with different rubber contents are shown in Figure 11.
 For comparison, the Huet model fitted results for the dry rubber sample are also plotted in Figure 11.

-Constitutive models of entangled polymer network (
+Constitutive models of entangled polymer network (a) complex modulus and (b) phase angle.

 It can be seen from Figure 11a that the complex modulus curves of the network are merged at high frequencies, which means no significant corrections on the model-predicted complex moduli need to be done at high frequencies.
 At low frequencies, the original prediction needs significant corrections because of underestimation.
 For CRMB with a higher rubber content, a stiffer network is required to remedy the underestimation.
 The complex moduli of both dry rubber and network increase with the frequency.